andersonscreekps/andersonscreekps-website/content/our-school/facilities.md

 ## Indoor basketball stadium

 {{< image "/assets/img/our-school/20180526-090047.jpg" "Aerial view of the basketball stadium" >}}

+Indoor basketball stadium...

 ## Multi-purpose courts

 {{< image "/assets/img/our-school/20180526-090730.jpg" "Multipurpose courts" >}}

+Multi-purpose courts used for...

 ## Playgrounds

+{{< image-2 "/assets/img/our-school/20180520-110427.jpg" "Spider and playground slides" "/assets/img/our-school/20180526-082436.jpg" "Playground slides and swinging loops" >}}

 Our school has three major play areas.
 A

-{{< image-2 "/assets/img/our-school/20180520-110427.jpg" "Spider and playground slides" "/assets/img/our-school/20180526-082436.jpg" "Playground slides and swinging loops" >}}

-## Basketball and netball Courts
+## Basketball and netball courts

+{{< image "/assets/img/our-school/20180520-091741.jpg" "Basketball court with netball court in the background" >}}

 As well as the indoor basketball stadium, we also have two outdoor courts with all-weather surfaces.

-{{< image "/assets/img/our-school/20180520-091741.jpg" "Basketball court with netball court in the background" >}}

-## Our Buddy Bench